Couple Trolled Online For Seeming To Name Their Kids Tiamarie & Jackdaniel After Liquor

 — LoquaciousLolly13 (@LollyB1312) July 11, 2019

 The Mennells were offended, but some of the comments on Twitter were clever, including one who made guesses on the names of the other children, listing Stellaartois, Ronbacardi and Jonnywalker to name a few.
-“Is there a Smirnoff and Bombaysapphire too?”

 The couple is responding to say that people should be able to name their kids whatever they want without jokes.

 “It’s 2019, Tiamarie and Jackdaniel are just normal names.
-Kids should have a different name; there are so many Archies, so many Lilys.”
+Kids should have a different name; there are so many Archies, so many Lilys,” the Mennells said.

 The family believes that online legislation preventing online bullying now seems necessary, and an online petition is pushing to make online trolling a criminal offense.